jpc342/Interactive-Lab-Hub/Lab 5/README.md

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?
+   No, the user would not be aware right away of the capabilities and shortcomings of the system, like the hand detection not being as good close to the edges than in the middle, etc.
-1. How bad would they be impacted by a miss classification?
+2. How bad would they be impacted by a miss classification?
+   The worst thing that could happen is a false-positive sign of a pinch and start drawing an errant line where there is not supposed to be one.
-1. How could change your interactive system to address this?
+3. How could you change your interactive system to address this?
+   Adding instructions on screen would only clutter it, and it would hide some of the video feed which is very important to have.
+One thing I could consider for this is an eraser function.
-1. Are there optimizations you can try to do on your sense-making algorithm.
+4. Are there optimizations you can try to do on your sense-making algorithm?
+   I can try to delete as many extraneous commands and statements in the code to try and speed up the framerate as much as possible so that the drawing is as smooth as possible.
+With how the hand detection algorithm works and the processing power of the Raspberry Pi, though, I am not sure it will be able to get to a market-level smoothness.

 ### Part D
 ### Characterize your own Observant system